Of course dogs will be in heaven, dear one.

 (This post is in loving memory of Scout.
 She was a good dog.)

 Do trees have souls?

 Maybe not, but don’t you think the Maker of all the trees might especially enjoy watching a September wind move through a grove of Aspens?
 Wouldn’t the Creator of all nature take extraordinary delight in a canopy of Cyprus trees shading his rivers?
-Don’t you imagine God takes pleasure – like you do – when snowflakes or doves land quietly on the branches of an Oak?
+Don’t you imagine God takes pleasure – like you do – when snowflakes or doves land quietly on the branches of a Red Oak?

 So, what do you say, then?
 Will there be trees in heaven?